AlibabaCloudDocs/vod/intl.en-US/Developer Guide/Media asset management/Download media files.md

-  * Image files of normal snapshots, image sprite snapshots, and original snapshots that compose sprite snapshots generated after you call the [SubmitSnapshotJob](/intl.en-US/API Reference/Media processing/Initiate Process/SubmitSnapshotJob.md) operation
+  * Image files of normal snapshots, image sprite snapshots, and original snapshots that compose sprite snapshots generated after you call the SubmitSnapshotJob operation.
+For more information, see [SubmitSnapshotJob](/intl.en-US/API Reference/Media processing/Process initiation/SubmitSnapshotJob.md).